EmiLoKiJu/clarifion/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Credits to Cindy Shin, the author of the [Original Design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
+Credits to the author of the [Original Design](https://www.figma.com/file/gHf56mhtFr0lXky0poofoQ/ejam---Clarifion-Upsell-%5B-Client-V-%5D-(Copy)?type=design&node-id=1-2&mode=design&t=VOGFPgkNsmt9A3WU-0)

 ** I would like to thank to Microverse for giving this inspiring project **